slavaz/SmartFilamentSensor/doc/Step-by-step.md

 Flashing firmware
 ---
 Connect RP2040Zero to your PC via USB cable.
 Press 'RESET' button on the plate, don't release the button and press 'BOOT' button so you should have two buttons pressed.
-Release 'RESET' button and next release 'BOOT' button. f you did everything correctly, your RP2040Zero will be visible for your PC as an USN flash drive.
+Release 'RESET' button and next release 'BOOT' button. f you did everything correctly, your RP2040Zero will be visible for your PC as an USB flash drive.
 Copy firmware bin-file to the 'usb stick'.
 After it, the drive will be disconnected and firmware successfully flashed to the plate.

 Final steps
 ---